 FAQs

 Yes, ramen noodles are wheat-based and traditionally made with just three ingredients: water, flour, and an alkaline salt called kansui.
-Prepared ramen is often not vegan, but the noodles are.
+Prepared ramen is usually not vegan, but the plain noodles are, which is what we're using in this salad.

 Store ramen noodle salad in an airtight container in the refrigerator for up to 4 days.
 Keep in mind that some vegetables don't hold up as well as others.

-I hope you love this versatile ramen noodle salad as much as we do.
+I hope you love this cold ramen noodle salad as much as we do.
 Let us know in the comments if you give it a try!

 Recipe